Inbibo/shift_docs/docs/getting_started/basics/execute.md

 ### Stopping a Running Execution

-When threaded execution is enabled, the user is free to interact with the Shift UI.
 An interruption of the currently executing workflow can be requested by clicking on the *Clear Execution* button.
 While a board is executing, this button will force the execution to stop without clearing the execution progress.

 <figure>
       <img src="images/stopping_execution.gif" alt="Stopping the Execution">